WHAT IS A LAYING TOOL?

 If you have a bone laying tool, you can take out small burs or sharpen a point with an emery board.
-These nail files are handy for keeping your nails and tools smooth.
-File with Flair (6611) and Nail Buds (6611B).
+Nail files are handy for keeping your nails and tools smooth.
 You can use very fine sandpaper on a wooden laying tool to do the same thing.
 However, if your laying tool keeps getting caught on the threads, it is time to get a new one!

 SO, HOW DO I USE IT?

 Bring your needle up through the fabric like normal.
 Don’t take your needle back through the fabric yet.
 Let the thread lie flat with the "topside" of the thread lying against the fabric.
 Hold the laying tool in the opposite hand you stitch with.
 Using the tool gently press the thread against the fabric and slide the tool along with thread.
 (I tried to think of a word picture to explain this.
 My cats love to lie on their backs while I pet their tummies.
 It’s the same thing with your thread and laying tool.
 The thread is on its back and you are stroking it to make it lie down, nice and straight.
 This stroking action will spread the fibers a bit which will make them cover better.
 Leaving the tool on the thread, go ahead and finish your stitch.
 Slowly pull the thread through the fabric and it will form a loop around the tool.
 Now let the tool guide the thread as you finish the stitch, removing the tool at the last moment.

 If you get a twist in your thread as you begin to pull the stitch through, you can hold the thread just above the laying tool.
 Then as you tighten the stitch the twist will go through the fabric first allowing your flattened thread to lie correctly.